nelmio/NelmioApiDocBundle/Resources/doc/customization.rst

         config:
             template: /path/to/template.html.twig

-Take a look at the Twig documentation how to override templates.
+Take a look at the Twig documentation `how to extend templates <https://twig.symfony.com/doc/2.x/tags/extends.html>`_.

 The following example will add additional scripts and a custom style to the template: